joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6567317/2025/08/21/eze-arsenal-news-crystal-palace-conference-league/

 **D.C.
 Crime Is Real; Solutions Are Complex**\
-`Readers respond to a column by Maureen Dowd on crime in Washington and federal takeover of the city’s police department.
+`Readers respond to a column by Maureen Dowd on crime in Washington and the federal takeover of the city’s police department.
 Also: President Trump’s intemperance.`\
 https://nytimes.com/2025/08/21/opinion/maureen-dowd-trump-dc-crime.html

 **Cubs' Kyle Tucker on playing through hairline fracture: 'After a while it kind of turned'**\